evertonlopesc/evertonlopesc/README.md

 *God in first place.*

 ### About me:
 I'm a web developer, want to work in the area and grow professionally, I like to learn and adapt.
 I am an introvert type at first and funny when I feel comfortable.
-Today I am really like of Shell and want learn about Vim and Tmux for begin.

 ___

 ### I’m currently learning: